telefonicaid/perseo-fe/docs/API/plain_rules.md

 ```

 The `template`, `from`, `to` and `subject` fields perform [string substitution](#string-substitution-syntax).
 If the
-content body resulting in `template` is an HTML content then the email will be sent as HTML instead plain text.
+content body resulting in `template` is an HTML content then email will be sent as HTML and plain text, in order to
+ensure accesibility and compability.

 Additionally, Email action could include a `smtp` field to include SMTP configuration (see
 [nodemailer transport options for full detail](https://nodemailer.com/smtp/) which overwrites global SMTP configuration: